Duela Dent: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Duela Dent is re-established in Catwoman #23.
 The character was featured in the "Villains Month" one-shot comic book, Batman: The Dark Knight #23.4 and, in early 2014, the character was further explored in yet another one-shot.
 In the aftermath of Death of the Family, in which the Joker seemingly falls to his death, his face (which he previously had cut off) is found by a psychotic young woman living in the sewers.
 The woman wears the severed flesh as a mask, dubbing herself "the Joker's Daughter".
 She becomes obsessed with not only serving the Joker, but also with having his blood course inside of her, so she can truly become his "daughter".
-Refusing to accept the Joker's apparent death, she begins harming, murdering and destroying other people and property, in order to find him and get his attention.
+Refusing to accept the Joker's apparent death, she begins harming, murdering and destroying other people and property, to find him and get his attention.
 This leads her to the Dollmaker, who is responsible for removing the Joker's face per his request.
 After making a deal with each other, Dollmaker gives the Joker's Daughter vials of her "father's" blood, so she could inject it into her veins, and he sews the Joker's face onto hers.
 After failing to find her "father", the Joker's Daughter gives up hope until she receives a note from someone claiming to be the Joker.

 During Batman: Eternal, Joker's Daughter participates in the mass scheme against Batman, including attempting to use the spirits of Arkham to 'resurrect' her father in the body of Maxie Zeus-only to summon the spirit of Deacon Blackfire instead-and later confronts Batgirl at the carnival where the Joker took Commissioner Gordon after shooting Barbara (as portrayed in Batman: The Killing Joke).

 The Joker later returns in the Endgame storyline, very much alive.

 Much to the dismay of fellow member Harley Quinn, the Joker's Daughter is recruited as part of the New Suicide Squad.

 Critical and fan reactions to The New 52 version of the Joker's Daughter have been mixed.